 Whenever you choose Save to Koofr on a link which points to a file (like an MS Office document or a PDF file), the target file will be automatically saved to your Koofr account.
 If you click Save to Koofr on a web link which points to a webpage, the webpage will be saved to your Koofr account.

 But wait, where do all these saved files go?

-Everything saved through our Firefox add-on will end up in an automatically created folder in your Koofr account, named Save to Koofr.
+Everything saved through Save to Koofr will end up in an automatically created folder in your Koofr account, named Save to Koofr.
 In case you use both, Save to Koofr for Google Chrome and Save to Koofr for Mozilla Firefox, all of the files you save in both browsers will be waiting for you in the same Save to Koofr folder in your Koofr account.

 You can read about the Save to Koofr Firefox add-on in our blog post.

 PS: If a friend has shared files with you through a Koofr link and you would like to save them into your Koofr account you can save them with one click with Save to Koofr option in the Download menu.
 The files will wait for you in your Save to Koofr folder in your account.

 If you don't have a Koofr account yet, you can create one here.